-After months of backpacking in Pakistan, here’s my guide with everything you need to know before traveling to Pakistan.
+After months of backpacking in Pakistan, here’s my guide with everything you need to know before going to Pakistan.
 Includes information on visas, transportation, costs, and everything else you need to know for your travels to Pakistan.
+This guide is the accumulation of more than 6 months of traveling in Pakistan

 Curious about traveling to Pakistan but nervous about going alone?
 Check out my unique Pakistan tours.

 Jaw-dropping nature, diverse cultures, and delicious food—Pakistan’s got it all.
 Most importantly, it’s home to the most hospitable people I’ve met in my travels.
-It’s no wonder Pakistan is becoming increasingly popular with tourists!
+It’s no wonder more and more people are traveling to Pakistan!

 However, Pakistan ain’t as easy to travel in as some will have you believe.
 But no worries, I got you.
+This guide was created after more than six visits and almost a year of travel in Pakistan.
+I have visited Pakistan more than almost any other travel blogger and traveled to Pakistan both with friends and by myself.
 Keep reading to learn everything you need to know about travel in Pakistan.

 - What to wear